 6) Development assistance is not just wasted by corrupt governments.

-The US does not even directly provide most of its poverty-reducing aid to foreign governments, but through US-based government contractors and NGOs.
+The US does not directly provide most of its poverty-reducing aid to foreign governments, but instead through US-based government contractors and NGOs.
 The US government has checks in place to minimize the risk of fraud and abuse and if done right, foreign assistance can actually push local institutions (foreign government agencies, private sector firms, and local nonprofits) to do the right thing and increase accountability to both their citizens and US taxpayers.

 Yet US foreign assistance is often slow, bureaucratic, politically-driven, and implemented from the top down.
-That’s why organizations like Oxfam advocate with decision makers in Washington DC.
+That’s why organizations like Oxfam advocate with decision makers in Washington, DC.
 Oxfam works to not only protect poverty-focused foreign assistance, but to improve the way the US government delivers it.